vivianforzj/MachineLearning/Resources/ReadBooks.markdown

 ### Reading

-<<Predictive Analytics - The power to Predict Who Will Click, Buy, Lie or Die>>
+《Predictive Analytics - The power to Predict Who Will Click, Buy, Lie or Die》

 ### To Read